muteebakram/react-js/README.md

 4. Each component should have one purpose called SRP.
 5. Component must be in pascal class.
 6. Components segrigation
-   - Smart: Logical part backend API etc. Ex: ProductList - my-app/src/container/ProductList.js
+   - Smart: Logical part state change control, backend API etc. Ex: ProductList - my-app/src/container/ProductList.js
    - Dumb: Presntation how it looks on screen.
 Ex: Product - my-app/src/components/Product.js
 7. Communication via parent childs relation.
    - Ex: A is parent and BCD are siblings